openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

-â€œ
+“

 [Drone On!](//news.opensuse.org/2011/09/02/drone-on/)

-Among other things, the openSUSE project is about â€œhaving a lot of funâ€.
+Among other things, the openSUSE project is about “having a lot of fun”.
 In that spirit we would like to add a bit of diversion and an extra incentive for everyone to register and attend the openSUSE conference.

 **Join the Drone On! contest and have a lot of fun.**

-Weâ€™ve purchased an [AR Drone](https://upgradedreviews.com/parrot-ar-drone-review/), small flying aircraft which can be controlled by a computer or mobile phone over wifi, to be given away at the openSUSE Conference.
+We’ve purchased an [AR Drone](https://upgradedreviews.com/parrot-ar-drone-review/), small flying aircraft which can be controlled by a computer or mobile phone over wifi, to be given away at the openSUSE Conference.
 There is an open sourced SDK for Linux.
 The SDK site provides the software and shows how to guide the drone from a Linux workstation; with a console to show the drone operating parameters.
-Letâ€™s get it up and running on openSUSE for the fun of it! (...)
+Let’s get it up and running on openSUSE for the fun of it! (...)

-â€
+”